igordosreis/boilerplate-fullstack/README.md

 # Fullstack Boilerplate for MERN with Typescript

 A simple boilerplate designed to get fullstack projects up and running quickly using MERN (MySQL, Express, React and Node.js) with Typescript, while providing a consistent developer experience, with tools like Volta, Husky, Lint-staged and ESLint.
-On the front-end, it uses Next.js 13 and Sass, and on the back-end, Sequelize.
+On the frontend, it uses Next.js 13 and Sass, and on the backend, Sequelize.

 ### Features